 8. When hiring an accountant, will they be able to advise and help you to meet financial deadlines?

 Failing to meet a HMRC deadline can be extremely costly to your business.
 You will want to ensure that your accountant is open to making sure that you never miss a deadline.
 If your business misses a deadline – even if it’s the accountant’s fault – it’s still your responsibility to pay the penalty or fine.

 Whilst it’s never easy bringing up this type of question in your first meeting with an accountant, it can be useful for finding out more about the company’s complaints procedure.
 You might want to save this question until the very end, as you wouldn’t want to sour your relationship with your accountant before it has started.

-10. Do you provide any other services?
+10. When hiring an accountant, check if they provide any other services?

 If you don’t ask, then you’ll never know.
 You may be surprised at the extra services some accountants can provide to help you get more for your money.
 From business advice for entrepreneurs to what you need to provide temporary workers with – your accountant can be a great source of information for you and your business.

 Finding the right accountant for your business is an important step as they will hopefully be with you as your business continues to grow.
-At Alexander & Co., our specialist accountants for entrepreneurs and small businesses are here to help you with any of the financial and legal aspects of starting and growing your business.
+At Alexander & Co, our specialist accountants for entrepreneurs and businesses are here to help you with any of the financial and legal aspects of starting and growing your business.

 Contact our expert Manchester city centre and London accountants today to find out more.

 We would love to hear from you.
 Please fill out this form and we will get in touch with you.